BTBaum/parks/README.md

 # parks
 national park app built with meteor

-You will need to install meteor
+you will need to install meteor

 run meteor and then mongoimport the parks.json file to --db meteor --collections parks in mongo